 Drag is a shared inbox tool that works inside Gmail.
 This means you and your team can collaborate inside your Google Workspace email inbox, to improve the process you have to perform together, and also eliminate possible obstacles you may be facing lately.

-A shared inbox allows a team to share an email address -such as sales@ or support@- without the need for everybody to use the same account.
+A shared inbox allows a team to share an email address -such as [email protected] or [email protected] without the need for everybody to use the same account.
 Each person works from their own accounts and has shared boards that load emails from the aliases we’ve mentioned.

 In Drag boards, everybody in the team knows exactly what each of them is working on at the moment, avoiding misunderstandings, duplicated answers, and other common mistakes during teamwork.